BilalArshad4399/flex-reviews-dashboard/README.md

 # Flex Reviews Dashboard

-A modern review management dashboard for Flex Living properties, built with Next.js 15, TypeScript, and Supabase.
+A comprehensive review management system for vacation rental properties with integrations for Hostaway and Google Reviews.

-## Features

-- 📊 **Dashboard**: Comprehensive analytics and review management
-- ✅ **Review Approval**: Approve, reject, or restrict reviews
-- 🔄 **Smart Sync**: Only syncs new or updated reviews using content hashing
-- 📈 **Analytics**: Review trends, rating distributions, and category insights
-- 🎨 **Modern UI**: Clean, responsive design with Flex Living branding

 ## Prerequisites

-Before you begin, ensure you have:
-- Node.js 18+ installed
+- Node.js 18.x or higher
 - npm or yarn package manager
-- A Supabase account and project
+- Supabase account (for database)

 ## Local Setup Instructions